-For each trigger, you should have a game plan in place.
+For each trigger event, you should have a game plan in place.
 This way, you ensure you can act upon the trigger as soon as possible, without a doubt and hassle.
 Do this, preferably within 24 hours, and mitigate the risk of losing the sale to your competitor.
-Document the triggers that are most relevant to your sales process (i.e., are included in your ICP) along with the sales pitches, and you or your sales reps will know why and how to reach out.
+Document the sales trigger events that are the most relevant to your sales process (i.e., are included in your ICP) along with the sales pitches, and you or your sales reps will know why and how to reach out.
 To finish the workflow, have the content pieces ready and tailored to a prospect in this specific situation.

 - Initiate marketing campaigns and tailored sales pitches any time a relevant change at a company’s end occurs (for example, a company registers a new web domain).